MartinJohannesNilsen/InitDocs/src/template/readme.md

 ##### Build Static Site

-Build the documentation site to dir `site`.
+Build a static documentation site, where the files are generated in a new directory named `site`.

 ```
 python -m mkdocs build